Seek Funding & Programs

 Pay

-For work-study eligible students, research can be a great opportunity to use your work-study funding while enhancing your academics.
-With this funding, the federal government will pay more than half of your wages and this funding can be applied to a research position.
-If you have work-study funding as part of your financial aid package, be sure to highlight this when speaking with a research mentor.
-Student Financial Services and your faculty mentor’s departmental administrator should be able to provide details on how to set this up logistically.
+For federal work-study eligible students, research can be a great opportunity to use your work-study funding to enhancing your learning.
+With this funding, the federal government will pay more than half of your wages, and this funding can be applied to a paid academic-year research position.
+If you have work-study funding as part of your financial aid package, be sure to highlight this when speaking with a potential research mentor.
+Work-study eligibility, however, does not guarantee that a paid research position will be available.
+If no paid role exists, you may still be able to participate for academic credit.
+When a paid role is available, Student Financial Services and your faculty mentor’s departmental administrator can help set it up logistically.